alex-s168/tpre/README.md

 test-cases/*.json:

 {
-    "name": <name of suit the test case belongs to>, "strs": [ <strings to test against> ],
+    "name": <name of suite the test case belongs to>, "strs": [ <strings to test against> ],
     "regexs": [ <regular expressions to test> ]
 }